 For case-insensitive searches, add the flags(ignore-case) option; to replace every occurrence of the string, add flags(global) option.
+Note that the store-matches flag is automatically enabled in rewrite rules.

-Example 11.14.
+Example 11.18.
 Using substitution rules

 The following example replaces the IP in the text of the message with the string IP-Address.